NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/Communicable State Machine(CSM)/VI Description(EN).md

 <b>Outputs:</b>
  - <b>error out</b>:

 ## Utility VIs

 ### Build Error Cluster.vi

-Creates an error cluster, building the source string from the calling VIs call chain in a standard LabVIEW fashon.
+Creates an error cluster, building the source string from the calling VIs call chain in a standard LabVIEW fashion.
 Builds source string as:
 "<B>Calling VI</B> in <B>Calling VI's Caller</B>-><B>Calling VI's Caller's Caller</B>->etc...->etc..."
 Optional 'String to Prepend to source ("")' string input is used to add extra descriptive info to the source string.
 This string, if present, will be enclosed in parenthesis and prepended to the source string.